-- 1. The student will discuss the issues with the instructor; if unresolved, - 2.
-The matter may be discussed with the department chair or program administrator which the class is offered; if still unresolved, - 3.
-The matter may be appealed to the Dean of Academic Affairs for a final decision.
+- The student will discuss the issues with the instructor; if unresolved, - The matter may be discussed with the department chair or program administrator which the class is offered; if still unresolved. - 3.
+The matter may be appealed to the dean of academics for a final decision.